azist/azos/src/Azos.Sky/Fabric/readme.md

 however the following should be taken into consideration
 1. Fabric by design does NOT guarantee execution of fibers just on time, hence it is NOT designed for real-time/time sensitive processing
-2. Fabric scheduler executes "the most due" fibers first, effectively creating a queue
+2. Fabric scheduler executes "the most due" fibers first, effectively creating a queue of pending work
 3. If the system gets inundated with too many pending fibers while having too few processor nodes the latency would increase
 4. Fabric provides per-fiber average and instant latency measurements
 5. Since Fabric relies on cooperative multitasking, a rogue fiber implementation may not yield control back to processor